30 Nov Add Faux Flower Flair To Your Winter Holiday Table

 Tip #3 – Use greenery and fruit

-Decorate your table with our Pine Cone Centerpiece.
+Decorate your table with our long arrangement of Peonies, Tulips, and Calla Lilies.
 Add a few red apples or pomegranates, and you’ll have an elegant holiday table tableaux.

 If you’re not a flower type of person, try using greenery to decorate your table instead.
 Place a garland of fake greenery down the center of the table.